andy5211d/Standig-899D/README.md

 The Standig uses front panel switches (SMD Rework Station and Soldering Station) to switch 230V AC to the unit.
-However these switches also have 5V logic for the soft switching with I suspect with no internal protection!
-Simmulary the PCB has poor track layout and seperation between the 230V and the 5V parts with no PCB cutouts providing creepage distance enhancement.
+However these switches also have 5V logic for the soft switching with I suspect no internal protection!
+Simmulary the PCB has poor track layout seperation between the 230V and the 5V parts and has no PCB cutouts providing creepage distance enhancement.

 Also note:  Bleed resistor R4, in the Top Header area of the schematic, which is the 230V AC